Trans-Canada Air Lines Flight 304

 Trans-Canada Air Lines Flight 304 was operated by a Vickers Viscount 700 aircraft owned by Trans-Canada Air Lines.
 On July 9, 1956, the No. 4 propeller of the aircraft tore loose from its engine over Flat Rock, Michigan in the United States, during a flight from Chicago, Illinois, to Toronto, Ontario, and Montreal, Quebec; one blade of the propeller sliced through the passenger section of the cabin, killing one passenger and injuring four passengers and one flight attendant.
 The aircraft diverted to Windsor, Ontario, in Canada, and the pilots carried out an emergency landing.
 The accident was the first to involve a Vickers Viscount aircraft in scheduled service, and was the first instance of a propeller loss on a turbo-prop aircraft.

 Aircraft background

 Trans-Canada Air Lines was the first North American airline to accept delivery of the Viscount.
-Unlike the piston engined aircraft (such as the Douglas DC-6 and the Lockheed Constellation) commonly flown by North American airlines, the Viscount was a quiet aircraft whose engines produced a minimum of vibration.
-Since the Viscount's Rolls-Royce Dart engines ran so much more smoothly than piston engines did, engineers at Vickers believed propeller loss would be unlikely.
+Unlike piston engined aircraft (such as the Douglas DC-6 and the Lockheed Constellation) commonly flown by North American airlines, the Viscount was a quiet aircraft whose engines produced a minimum of vibration.
+Since the Viscount's Rolls-Royce Dart engines ran so much more smoothly than piston engines, engineers at Vickers believed propeller loss would be unlikely.